 protects employees who have not been paid earned wages; and

-provides employers and employees with a method for resolving wage disputes without the necessity of court action
+provides employers and employees with a method for resolving wage disputes without the necessity of court action.

-Boards must ensure that Workforce Solutions Office staff assist individuals with filing a Texas Payday Law claim, filing or responding to an appeal on a Payday Law claim, or submitting documentation needed for a Payday Law claim or appeal.
+TWC and Boards must ensure that Workforce Solutions Office staff assists individuals with filing a Texas Payday Law claim, filing or responding to an appeal on a Payday Law claim, or submitting documentation needed for a Payday Law claim or appeal.
 A customer could be an individual filing a wage claim or an employer responding to a wage claim.
-Customers must be allowed to use available resources such as computers, fax machines, or phones.
+Customers must be allowed to use available Workforce Solutions Office resources such as computers, fax machines, or phones.
 Staff must assist individuals by adhering to the following established procedures:

 Refer to FDCM Letter 04-22, Change 1 issued June 28, 2024, titled “Board Instructions: Texas Wage and Hour Assistance – Update Change 1,” and its attachment, Texas Payday Wage Claim Process Desk Aid available on TWC’s intranet (The intranet is not available to the public.)